ericnordelo/nile-coverage/README.md

 ### 1. Run coverage in a subset of the tests suite.

-Mark tests in with [pytest marks](https://docs.pytest.org/en/7.1.x/how-to/mark.html#mark) and use the `--mark` argument to run a subset of tests:
+Mark tests with [pytest marks](https://docs.pytest.org/en/7.1.x/how-to/mark.html#mark) and use the `--mark` argument to run a subset of tests:

 ```sh
 (env): nile coverage -m unit